bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Ruben: 00:04:40

 Sure.
-So essentially what we do is we generate a shared secret and generating a shared secret is done by taking two public keys that you have a public key, I have a public key.
+So essentially what we do is we generate a shared secret and generating a shared secret is done by taking two public keys.
-And because we both know one private key, you know your private key, I know my private key, we can do this calculation, which is basically a multiplication, that allows us to generate a number that you know and I know, but nobody else knows.
+You have a public key, I have a public key, and because we both know one private key, you know your private key, I know my private key, we can do this calculation, which is basically a multiplication, that allows us to generate a number that you know and I know, but nobody else knows.
 And with this number, we can then generate a key that is sort of shared between us.
 So it's a public key.
 You could send money to that key, but if I were to send money to that key, both you and I could spend it, so that's not quite good enough.